vmware-tanzu/sonobuoy-plugins/cis-benchmarks/README.md

 * `TARGET_MANAGED_SERVICES`
   Setting this to "true" enables the checks for managed service components.
-  This target is only available when running the [CIS GKE benchmark](./gke) or the [CIS EKS benchmark](./eks).
+  This target is only available when running the [CIS GKE benchmark](./gke).
-  This is enabled by default for the GKE and EKS versions of the plugin.
+  This is enabled by default for the GKE version of the plugin.

 ## Distribution specific support